 FinesOverdue fines for films / videos will be $5 per day, per item with a maximum of $50 per item.
 Fines for hourly use will be $1 per hour, per item up to a maximum of $50.
 Fees and fines are assessed consistently and are not waived.

 Borrowers will be charged the cost of a replacement copy of a lost or damaged film or video plus processing costs.
 The minimum replacement charge will be $75 per item.

 Borrowers are individually responsible for keeping track of due dates and for returning or renewing library materials by the date due.
-Recalled items are due on the recall due date.
-Borrowing privileges are suspended if ten or more items are overdue or if a recalled item is not returned by the recall due date.
+Borrowing privileges are suspended if ten or more items are overdue.

 Fees are payable at Room 116, Student Services Building, 30 Lovett Avenue.
 No money is collected at the Film and Video Collection Department.
 If a billed item is returned undamaged, the replacement fee is waived.
 Processing fees are not waived, since the library has already incurred the cost of processing overdue and billing notices.
 Borrowers will be billed for damaged library materials.
 This fee is applied toward repair or, if necessary, replacement of the damaged item.